An Espresso with Rose Electra Harris: Painter on Emotions, Nature and Travel

 ‘Up all night’ - credit to Justin Piperger

-If you enjoyed this conversation, you might also like my interviews with other painters:
+If you enjoyed this conversation, you might also like my interviews with a more in-depth approach:

 Explore more conversations in my Portfolio or subscribe to receive new interviews